angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 ## Create a feature module with routing

 Next, you’ll need a feature module with a component to route to.
-To make one, enter the following command in the terminal, where `customers` is the name of the feature module, and `customer-list` is the route path for loading the `customers` component:
+To make one, enter the following command in the terminal, where `customers` is the name of the feature module, and `customers` is the route path for loading the `customers` component:

 <code-example language="bash">
-ng generate module customers --route customer-list --module app.module
+ng generate module customers --route customers --module app.module
 </code-example>

 This creates a `customers` folder with the new lazy-loadable module `CustomersModule` defined in the file `customers.module.ts`.
 The command automatically adds the `CustomerComponent` to the new feature module.

 Because the new module is meant to be lazy-loaded, the command does NOT add a reference for the new feature module to the root application's module file, `app.module.ts`.
-Instead, it adds the declared route, `customer-list` to the `Routes` array declared in the module provided as the `--module` option.
+Instead, it adds the declared route, `customers` to the `Routes` array declared in the module provided as the `--module` option.

 <code-example language="typescript" header="src/app/app-routing.module.ts">
 const routes: Routes = [
-    { path: 'customer-list',
+    { path: 'customers',
       loadChildren: () => import('./customers/customers.module').then(m => m.CustomersModule) }
     ];
 </code-example>